 This is a broad-based introductory course to the formal academic study of business.
-It is based around six concepts that underpin the entire course: ethics, culture, globalisation, innovation, economics in year 13. strategy and change.
+It is based around six concepts that underpin the entire course: ethics, culture, globalisation, innovation, strategy and change.

 Pupils will need to apply these core concepts to a range of situations.
 As well as learning theory, pupils will be expected to find real- world examples that illustrate the theory they have learned.